Michigan Virtual Provost Scholars (MVPS) Program

 - Department of Energy – Office of Science (SC): Dear Colleague Letter

 (offering supplemental funds to host/collaborate with scientists impacted by the war in the Ukraine)

-The U-M welcomes visiting scholars for research, guest teaching and other forms of collaboration.
-The specific terms of visiting scholar appointments are negotiated within individual departments, following guidelines from U-M Academic Human Resources.
+The U-M welcomes visiting scholars for research, guest teaching, and other forms of collaboration.
+Following guidelines from U-M Academic Human Resources, the specific terms of visiting scholar appointments are negotiated within individual departments:

 U-M ranked 5th in the nation in the number of U.S. students studying abroad for the 2019-2020 academic year

 U-M’s International Institute houses 17 centers and programs focused on world regions and global themes